oplS15projects/FP4-proposal/README.md

 # Project Title: Goat Lambda (λ)
 ### Problem Statement
-Our regular computer calculators are clunky and aren't expressive enough.
+Regular computer calculators are clunky and aren't expressive enough.
 Let us break free from that and create a mathematical engine that is simple while being expressive.

 * The current problem we see with most computer calculators is that the user needs to put everything into the calculator one    digit at a time, but why not type it in just as if you were writing it on paper.
 * This problem is interesting because looking at it there is the possibility to create a powerful tool that can be easily       expanded due to the ability to create high level functions and layers of abstraction in the racket environment.